thycotic/ss-docs/security-hardening/index.md

 apollo,7A:25:AB:38:3C:DD:32:D1:EA:86:6E:1C:A8:C8:37:8C:A6:48:F9:7B
 ```

 When the file exists and has data, all scanned machines must match one of the SHA1 hashes in the file before scanning.
-Any computers that do not match will still show up on the “Discovery Network View” page, but authenticated scanning will not take place.
+Any computers that do not match will still show up on the "Discovery Network View" page, but authenticated scanning will not take place.
 That is, no credentials will be passed to the machine, and accounts will not be retrieved from the machine.

 ## Disabling IIS HTTP Headers